-For gastric neuroendocrine carcinomas, including mixed neuroendocrine-non-neuroendocrine carcinomas, the reporting of neuroendocrine marker expression and Ki-67 proliferation index are core elements.
+For gastric carcinomas, where there is a suspicion based on morphology, of neuroendocrine differentiation, including gastric neuroendocrine carcinomas (NECs) and mixed neuroendocrine-non-neuroendocrine carcinomas, the reporting of neuroendocrine marker expression and Ki-67 proliferation index are core elements.
 These elements are non-core for other types of gastric carcinomas.
-Gastric neuroendocrine neoplasms are classified into neuroendocrine tumours (NETs), neuroendocrine carcinomas (NECs) and mixed neuroendocrine-non-neuroendocrine neoplasms (MiNENs).

-Neuroendocrine tumours (NETs) are graded 1-3 using the mitotic count and Ki-67 proliferation index.
-Pure NETs are not considered within the scope of this dataset.1 Most NECs show marked cytological atypia, brisk mitotic activity, and are subclassified into small cell and large cell subtypes.
-NECs are considered high-grade by definition, typically with a Ki-67 proliferation index >55%.2 MiNENs are usually composed of a poorly differentiated NEC component and an adenocarcinoma component.
-If a pure or mixed neuroendocrine carcinoma is suspected on morphology, IHC is required to confirm neuroendocrine differentiation, usually applying synaptophysin and chromogranin A as a minimum.3
+Gastric neuroendocrine neoplasms are classified into neuroendocrine tumours (NETs), NECs and mixed neuroendocrine-non-neuroendocrine neoplasm (MiNENs).
+NETs are graded 1-3 using the mitotic count and Ki-67 proliferation index.1 However, pure NETs are not considered within the scope of this dataset.2 Most NECs show marked cytological atypia, brisk mitotic activity, and are subclassified into small cell and large cell subtypes.1 NECs are considered high grade by definition, typically with a Ki-67 proliferation index >55%.3 MiNENs are usually composed of a poorly differentiated NEC component and an adenocarcinoma component.
+If a pure or mixed NEC is suspected on morphology, immunohistochemistry (IHC) is required to confirm neuroendocrine differentiation, usually applying synaptophysin and chromogranin A as a minimum.1

-The National Comprehensive Cancer Network (NCCN) guidelines recommend assessment of HER2 expression using immunohistochemistry (IHC) or HER2 amplification using in situ hybridization (ISH) for patients with inoperable locally advanced, recurrent and metastatic gastric/OGJ adenocarcinoma for whom therapy with trastuzumab is considered.4 For IHC in resection specimens, both intensity and percentage of immunoreactive cancer cells is assessed with scores ranging from 0 to 3+ (Table 7).
-ISH is used when IHC is equivocal (2+).
-IHC 3+ or ISH showing HER2 amplification (ISH positive) (including IHC 2+ with ISH positivity) is considered HER2 positive.
+The National Comprehensive Cancer Network guidelines recommend assessment of HER2 expression using IHC, followed up by assessment of HER2 amplification using in situ hybridization (ISH) when ISH is equivocal, for patients with inoperable locally advanced, recurrent and metastatic gastric/OGJ adenocarcinoma for whom therapy with trastuzumab is considered.4 For HER2 IHC in resection specimens, both intensity and percentage of immunoreactive cancer cells is assessed with scores ranging from 0 to 3+ (Table 7).
+ISH is used if IHC is equivocal (2+).
+IHC 3+ or ISH showing HER2 amplification (including IHC 2+ with HER2 amplification by ISH) is considered HER2 positive.
 The HER2 IHC report should include the IHC score and primary antibody used.
 The HER2 ISH report should include the result (amplified or not amplified), number of invasive cancer cells counted, and which assay used (dual-probe versus single-probe assay).
+The HER2 scoring system by Hofmann et al (2008) can be used to evaluate HER2 expression in gastric cancers.5

-HER2 IHC Score HER2 IHC pattern in surgical specimen HER2 Expression assessment 0 No reactivity or membranous reactivity in <10% of cancer cells Negative 1+ Faint or barely perceptible membranous reactivity in ≥10% of cancer cells; cells are reactive only in part of their membrane Negative 2+ Weak to moderate complete, basolateral or lateral membranous reactivity in ≥10% of tumour cells Equivocal (do ISH) 3+ Strong complete, basolateral or lateral membranous reactivity in ≥10% of cancer cells Positive
+HER2 IHC Score HER2 IHC pattern in surgical specimen HER2 Expression assessment 0 No reactivity or membranous reactivity in <10% of cancer cells Negative 1+ Faint or barely perceptible membranous reactivity in ≥10% of cancer cells; cells are reactive only in part of their membrane Negative 2+ Weak to moderate complete, basolateral or lateral membranous reactivity in ≥10% of tumour cells Equivocal (perform in situ hybridisation (ISH)) 3+ Strong complete, basolateral or lateral membranous reactivity in ≥10% of cancer cells Positive